 Why?
 It prevents frizz.

-As tempting as it may be to play with your hair, it's something you really want to avoid.
+As tempting as it may be to play with your hair, it's something you want to avoid.
 Touching your hair causes frizz, so once you're done styling, keep your hands off.

 Want more easy-to-style ideas?
 Check out these tutorials for a frizz-free chignon and a twisted braided bun.